-For the period ended February 29, 2020, operating and corporate expenses decreased by 46% over the comparative first quarter of 2019 (excluding depreciation, amortization and share based payments).
+For the three month period ended May 31, 2020, operating and corporate expenses decreased by 52% over the comparative second quarter of 2019 (excluding depreciation, amortization and share based payments).
 Management has made significant efforts to decrease operating and corporate expenses in order to achieve profitability.
-The changes in operating expenses during the first quarter of 2020 over the comparative first quarter of 2019, details as follows:
+The changes in operating expenses during the second quarter of 2020 over the comparative second quarter of 2019, details as follows:

-- Administration and general decreased by \$336,000 as the Company continued to reduce non-essential expenses; - Business fees and licences increased \$74,000 as the Company had licensing and insurance requirements for its subsidiaries, as well as various listing fees; - Consulting fees decreased by \$98,000 to \$nil due to the Company's discontinued reliance on third party consultants; - Depreciation and amortization increased by \$33,000 as additional assets at operating facilities became available for use upon receiving licences; - Depreciation, right-of-use asset increased by \$106,000 as the Company adopted IFRS 16, which resulted in the recognition of a right-of-use asset and corresponding depreciation over the term of the lease; - Management fees decreased by \$66,000 due to the Company's continued increase in operational management positions, which are now included under salaries and wages; - Marketing and advertising expenses decreased by \$64,000 as the Company focused its efforts on production at three of the licensed operating facilities.
-Prior year expenses related to one-time marketing initiatives; - Professional fees decreased by \$294,000 as the prior year included various expenses related to M&A transactions and related financings.
-Current period expenses relate to ongoing corporate activity; - Salaries and wages decreased by \$5,000 due to facility salaries and wages being capitalized as part of inventory and cost of goods sold.
-The net effect of capitalizing facility salaries and wages was offset by an increase in the number of corporate head office salaried employees; - Share based payments decreased by \$487,000 as there was less reliance on outside consultants.
-Current period expense relates to employee share based payments, consulting services and the fair value of stock options vested in the period; - Travel decreased by \$64,000 as the prior year expenses related to the operations team travelling between facilities during construction, as well as, certain travel related to M&A and related financings.
+- Administration and general increased by \$88,000 as the Company had additional administration expenses at the operating facilities that were not in operations in the prior year; - Business fees and licences decreased by \$55,000 as the Company had reduced licensing and insurance requirements for its subsidiaries, as the prior year included various retail licensing fees; - Consulting fees decreased by \$574,000 to \$nil due to the Company's discontinued reliance on third party consultants; - Depreciation and amortization increased by \$170,000 as additional assets at operating facilities became available for use upon receiving licences; - Depreciation, right-of-use asset increased by \$136,000 as the Company adopted IFRS 16, which resulted in the recognition of a right-of-use asset and corresponding depreciation over the term of the lease; - Management fees decreased by \$259,000 due to the Company's continued increase in operational management positions, which are now included under salaries and wages; - Corporate marketing and advertising expenses decreased by \$285,000 as the Company focused its efforts on production, sales and consumer marketing.
+Prior year expenses related to one-time corporate marketing initiatives; - Professional fees increased by \$100,000 as the current period consisted of due diligence costs related to the financing, which closed subsequent to the period end, as well as, annual audit fees related to the audit of the year end financial statements; - Salaries and wages decreased by \$280,000 due to facility salaries and wages being capitalized as part of inventory and cost of goods sold.
+The net effect of capitalizing facility salaries and wages was offset by an increase in the number of corporate head office salaried employees; - Share based payments decreased by \$203,000 due to a decrease in stock-based compensation grants and payment; - Travel decreased by \$113,000 as the prior year expenses related to the operations team travelling between facilities during construction, as well as, certain travel related to M&A and related financings.
+As well, current period travel was substantially reduced due to travel restrictions around the global pandemic of COVID-19.